 Yes, you can partially prepare Yemista ahead of time to save time on the day of serving.
 Here are some steps you can take:

-What to serve Yemista with?
+What to serve with Yemista

 Incorporating potatoes into this dish elevates Yemista into a wholesome and filling dinner.
 Pair it with olives, some of your favourite crusty bread to soak up the rich tomato juices, and perhaps some feta if you like.
-Personally, I enjoy complementing my Yemista with a dollop of Greek full-cream yoghurt or Tzatziki (Greek Yoghurt Dip).
+Personally, I enjoy serving Yemista with a dollop of Greek full-cream yoghurt or Tzatziki (Greek Yoghurt Dip).

 Storage